-Financial well-being for everyone: Disability income insurance
+Financial well-being for everyone: income protection

 If someone asked you to name your most valuable asset, you might say that it’s your home or car.
 Yet while these are significant belongings, this answer overlooks the most valuable asset of all: your ability to work and earn an income into the future.

 People make sure to have insurance to protect their homes, cars, and other physical assets in case of an emergency.
 But do you have protection for this intangible asset — your future income?
 What would happen if you got sick or in an accident and had to stop working?
 No one likes to linger on scary thoughts, but having insurance to supplement income during an emergency helps a lot.
 This is where disability income insurance comes in.